mwanji/humpty/README.md

 ## Java Configuration Reference

-The JSON configuration object is easy to use initially, but is not programmable and can be cumbersome.
+The JSON configuration object is easy to use, but is not programmable and can be cumbersome.
 At the cost of a little bit of configuraton, the Java API provides typesafety and easier processor configuration.

 ### HumptyBootstrap